Creating safer, more vibrant public spaces for all

 Supporting small business

-Outdoor seating created in street spaces previously devoted to driving and parking cars strengthened the relationship between residents and their local downtowns and became a lifeline for businesses.
+Dedicating street space for outdoor seating strengthened the relationship between residents and their local downtowns and became a lifeline for businesses.

 Amherst; Photo by Erin Clark